BUSINESS DETAILS:

 Material: Canvas, polyester, or cotton are common materials used to make embroidery patches.
 Compared to natural fibers, synthetic fabrics are more robust and colorfast.

 Design: Any kind of image, logo, or text can be used to create embroidery patches.
 Different colored threads are sewed onto the fabric to create the design.
-Backing: Embroidery patches can have a variety of backing options, such as iron-on, sew-on, or Velcro.
+Backing: Embroidery patches can have variety of backing options, such as iron-on, sew-on, or Velcro.
 Although iron-on backings are the simplest to use, sew-on or Velcro backings are more durable.
-Size: Embroidery patches are available in a range of sizes, from tiny square patches to enormous patches that can span several feet.
+Size: Embroidery patches are available in range of sizes, from tiny square patches to enormous patches that can span several feet.

 Color: Any number of colors can be used to create embroidery patches.
 The patch’s price will vary depending on how many colors are used.